 More advanced person with Photoshop: This gets in the weeds.

 If for some reason you want your viewable image to be an exact dimension other than a whole number you need Photoshop.
-To print an exact image size with a border, open your “2020 04 Sally cropped 10.5 x13.5.jpg”.
+To print an exact image size with a border, open your “2021 04 Sally cropped 10.5 x13.5.jpg”.
 (Insure it is 300dpi, if you did this in the order above it will be greater than 300dpi).
 Make sure in PS your background layer is white, not some funky color.
 (Over on the tool bar.)
-Go to Image> Canvas size> 11×14 inches.
+Go to Image > Canvas size > 11×14 inches.
 And leave the defaults (so it expands from the middle.) >OK.
 Now you have your exact cropped image centered in a ¼” white border with a dimension they can print (a full round number).
 Lately I have been adding 1.5″ – 2″ so I have at least a 1″ border around the image.
 I think it is worth a little more because it looks more professional.
 If you are going to frame it you don’t need more than ¼” border/side.

 I have not used CPL Imaging here in Duluth but have heard that if you want the best quality image and giclée print in our area and don’t mind paying for it go to CPLImaging.com.
-Just an estimated example, their scan for an 11×14 is $50 + $28 for one print (in 2020).
+Just an estimated example, their scan for an 11×14 was $50 + $28 for one print (in 2020).

 Advanced tip: Make cheap test print, for those with photo software:

 You can get a real good idea about the color and saturation by printing a test print at Walgreens or other local print store.
-In short you will create an image with BOTH a test image and your art image in the same photo.
+In short you will create an image with BOTH a “test image” and your art image in the same photo.

 Do an internet search for “Kodak Monitor calibration test images” and download a few of these images with people on them to see different flesh tones.
 Here is one source of an image.
 They have a link and you can download a photo. https://smallpond.ca/jim/photography/photofinishers/index.html

 With your more advanced photo software, open a copy of your painting photo, then insert/add a copy of a calibration image on top.
 Adjust the size and position of the cal image down out of the way.
 Now crop this new composite image to 8×10 or 5×7.
 Save as Sally cal print 8×10.jpg.
 It doesn’t have to be your whole painting!
-The point is you want to see a perfect image in the same photo as your painting to compare.
+The point is you want to see and compare a perfect image in the same photo as your painting.
 Send to a 1hr print place and go get it!
 Well???
 How does it look?
 You will quickly see if your color, contrast, and saturation are correct and it only cost you a couple bucks.
 If it looks great then feel confident that you can pay more for a print!
 If not, figure out what happened!
 Be very aware of color saturation.
 If you increased saturation because it looked better on your monitor that is fine (you renamed it to reflect that change), but a little more saturation will look bad in a print!!!